 Welcome back, everyone.
 It is September, which means back-to-school for those of you who are still enrolled in K12, or attending a post-secondary educational institution.
 It is also going to be a month with Friday the 13th in it, so if you are supersticious, brace yourselves.
 I will quickly go over some interesting things I found this week.
 I won’t take long, though, because I want to concentrate on a different topic.

 In the LGBTQ2SIA community, people in Native American cultures want to decolonise our patriarchal society so that everyone is treated equally and with respect.
 There was a conference held at Portland State University, in Oregon that depicted some of these characteristics.
 Also, do men and women, and those in between, find alpha or beta people attractive?
-Attraction is a very complicated thing because so many things occur within our heads and much of it relies on vision.
+Attraction is a very complicated thing because so many things occur within our heads, and much of it relies on vision.
 Remember, attraction is not about yourself (that’s identity), but about others.
 Gay couples tend to get along better and have less conflicts than straight couples.
 I used to visit this web site which is no longer existant, but it was called I Love Bacteria.
 The reason why words are becoming more perjorative is because our founders did not realise how much of a change in our language and culture would occur after our country was born as an independent nation.
 Sure, they knew technology was going to change.
 That’s why the courts are flexible.
 But, freedom of speech and freedom of religion were based on another time and place.
 So, as more minority and disability groups formed, they started to set rules for THEMSELVES only and not for others so as to screen them out, call them freaks, you name it.
 Remember that, just like the rest of society, they are diverse, so we might consider finding a balance so we can better live in harmony.
 REMEMBER, WE ARE NOT ROBOTS!

 As far as we know, synaesthesia is either caused by genes, or an unusual chemical reaction, or both.
-If it was through a gene, the knowledge of being able to transceive something would be there, but you would need to learn how to use it to be able to express it.
+If it was through a gene, the knowledge of being able to transceive something would be there, but you would need to learn how to use it and have language to be able to express it.
 It is just like rolling your tongue.
-You have to learn how to do it before you know for sure you have that gene.
-Some people, like me have listened to music when we were still inside, but it all has run together.
-So, whenever we look at the sky we automatically hear hums, drones, jingles, etc that fall in a cadence that resolves into an emotional key.
+You have to learn how to do it before you know for sure that you have that gene.
+Some people, like me, have listened to music when we were still inside, but it all has run together.
+So, whenever we look at the sky, we automatically hear hums, drones, jingles, etc that fall in a cadence that resolves into an emotional key.
 Later, when the person develops absolute pitch and learns how to label each note, they can recall those memories and start putting labels to the things they remembered hearing.
 I found out, based on a YouTube video I recently found in which the drones and the notes were exactly the same whenever I was out in the rain, looking up at the sky during daylight hours.

 Here are some more relaxing sounds for your listening pleasures.
 This one is one of my favourites because I tried to simulate what a typical day might look like.